 Delayed filling of open roles due to Hiring Lag leads to poor store NPS and reduced store sales.
 Hiring Lag can be due to a number of factors such as poor employer brand, competition for talent but one of the most common reasons is an inefficient hiring process.

-Competition with Boutique Stores
+7. Competition with Boutique Stores

 While having a centralized process is extremely critical to maintain hiring quality, offline hiring process with little automation often leads to delayed decision making and hence boutique stores who are able to move faster often out-compete large chains.

 The above factors make a strong case for reinventing hiring in Retail and Hospitality.
 I have discussed a few ideas below:

-1. Improve Candidate Experience through a combination of virtualization of the hiring process, automation of routine steps to avoid unnecessary delays and enhanced branding & story-telling during the hiring process.
+This can be done through a combination of virtualization of the hiring process, automation of routine steps to avoid unnecessary delays and enhanced branding & story-telling during the hiring process.

 If the cost of getting a candidate to apply is $X and if n% candidate drop off, cost savings of improved candidate experience is $x*n%*number of candidates per open positions*number of open positions

-2. Reduce Hiring Risk through Advance Assessment Techniques.
+2. Reduce Hiring Risk Through Advance Assessment Techniques

 Another emerging trend is realistic job previews whether as part of the online candidate experience or in the form of trial shifts.
 They help candidates make the right decision about a role and support recruitment metrics including attrition.

-3. The productivity of the Hiring Manager during the hiring process can be improved through the effective use of Automation and Reuse of hiring records.
+The productivity of the hiring manager during the hiring process can be improved through the effective use of Automation and Reuse of hiring records.
 Automation and Reuse has significant potential in reducing efforts required from the hiring manager during the hiring process.

 The cost impact of improvement in HM productivity as they are spending less time on hiring can be measured by multiplying the time savings from a lesser number of interviews per open position due to automation & re-use with per hour $ cost of HM.

 4. Reducing time to hire with Instahiring

 Techniques like Instahiring focused on solving the problem of hiring lag can help to fill roles significantly faster.
 Lesser number of unfilled roles lead to better store NPS and improved sales.

 We discussed techniques of automation and reuse when we discussed ideas for improving the productivity of the hiring manager.
 Virtualization, improved automation, and reuse also leads to reduced efforts & logistics cost of hiring.

 While the above techniques are tried and tested, there are a lot of other techniques being successfully piloted by many organizations across the globe.
 As practitioners, recruiters need to proactively look out solutions which can solve specific problems.
 If you end up trying any of the above recommendations or something else works for you, please share your experience with me at email@example.com.